kedacore/http-add-on/docs/scope.md

 Running production HTTP servers in Kubernetes is complicated and involves many pieces of infrastructure.
 The HTTP Add-on (called the "add-on" hereafter) aims to autoscale these HTTP servers, but does not aim to extend beyond that scope.
 Generally, this project only aims to do two things:

-1. Autoscale arbitrary HTTP servers based on the volume of traffic incoming to it, including to zero
+1. Autoscale arbitrary HTTP servers based on the volume of traffic incoming to it, including to zero.
-2. Route HTTP traffic from a given source to an arbitrary HTTP server, as far as we need to efficiently accomplish (1)
+2. Route HTTP traffic from a given source to an arbitrary HTTP server, as far as we need to efficiently accomplish (1).

 The add-on only provides this functionality to workloads that _opt in_ to it.
 We provide more detail below.